-I made up these little gems this afternoon in the hopes we would have them for Sunday breakfast tomorrow morning.
-However, they are SO GOOD, I don't anticipate them making it through the night.
+I made up these little gems this afternoon in the hopes we would have them for Sunday breakfast.
+However, they are SO GOOD, I don’t anticipate them making it through the night.
 They will be devoured before bedtime.
 I know it.

-The town I live in does not sport a donut shop, can you believe that?
-The grocery stores sell donuts, but I think we all know the taste is not thesame as a donut shop donut.
-Well, after making these, we no longer need a donut shop.
+The town I live in does not sport a doughnut shop, can you believe that?
+The grocery stores sell doughnuts, but I think we all know the taste is not the same as a doughnut shop doughnut.
+Well, after making these, we no longer need a doughnut shop.
 These taste better.
 Way better.